 Defining Abuse in Later Life and Elder Abuse

 NCALL defines abuse in later life as the willful abuse, neglect, abandonment, or financial exploitation of an older adult who is age 50+ by someone in an ongoing, trust-based relationship (i.e., spouse, partner, family member, or caregiver) with the victim.
-NCALL also considers sexual abuse of an older adult by anyone (including strangers) to be abuse in later life.
+NCALL also considers sexual abuse and stalking of an older adult by anyone (including strangers) to be abuse in later life.
 Our definition of abuse in later life does not include other types of abuse committed by strangers, or self-neglect.
 With these considerations in mind, NCALL’s definition of abuse in later life intentionally calls attention to the nexus between domestic violence, sexual assault, and elder abuse.

 - For a more detailed overview of abuse in later life, please click on this resource: NCALL’s Overview of Abuse in Later Life (PDF 2MB)

 - If you think you or someone you know is being harmed, please click either of the links below to read more about what you can do:

 The Elder Justice Roadmap created by the field and for the field funded by the Department of Justice and Health and Human Services defines elder abuse as “abuse, neglect, abandonment, or financial exploitation of an older individual by another person or entity who has a trust-based relationship with the older adult or, any harm that occurs because an older person is targeted by a stranger based on their age or disability” (DOJ, 2013).
 NCALL typically uses this definition of elder abuse in our materials and training.